Xilinx/Vitis_Accel_Examples/host/device_query/details.md

 Device Query
 ================
 This example prints devices available on this machine and their corresponding capabilities.
-Platform IDs and Device IDs can be extracted using Open CL APIs which are subsequently needed to configure the context and command queues on the device.
+Platform IDs and Device IDs can be extracted using Open CL APIs which are subsequently needed to configure the context and command queues for communication between host and device.

 `clGetPlatformIDs` API is used to get the information about the platforms available.
 It returns a list of OpenCL platforms found on the machine and their corresponding IDs.